Functions

 Function usage

-Calling member functions uses the dot notation:
+Calling member functions uses dot notation:

 Parameters